Pet Bird Care – All You Need To Know

 After a little while go back and let him out of the cage and let him know that you have forgiven him.
 If he misbehaves again, do the above process again immediately.

-Sometimes it will take him a while to associate the bad behaviour with the punishment, so it may take a few tries.
+Sometimes it will take him a while to associate the bad behavior with the punishment, so it may take a few tries.
 Don’t give up too soon.

 Socialise Your Pet Bird